 If you see anyone being rude, call them out on it.
 This is your group too, and you don't have to accept someone else being disrespectful just because it wasn't directed at you.
 Just remember to be polite and courteous yourself!
 Don't add fuel to the fire.

-But if you see an outrageous violation, want to report spam, feel very strongly about something, or even if you just want to chat, then contact the mailing list's owners.
+But if you see an outrageous violation, want to report spam, feel strongly about something, or just want to chat, then contact the mailing list owners.
 It's what we're here for!

 Using email with Google Groups

 Instead of using the Google groups site, you can use your email client of choice to participate in the mailing lists.
 To subscribe to a group without using the Google Groups site, use the link under "subscribe via email" in the lists above.